Bembit/css-frontend-design/README.md

 *I prefer layouts and colors.
 I used to just sit down and write some CSS because it's fun.*

 *No hero images with helvetica here.*
-*There are some in my old Photoshop repo <a href="https://github.com/Bembit/designs-photoshop">HELVETICA THIS WAY.</a>*
+*There are some in my old Photoshop repo. <a href="https://github.com/Bembit/designs-photoshop">Helvetica this way.</a>*

 #### <a href="/design%20print%20layout%20in%20css">Print layout / Magazine style.</a>
   - I really do love and miss quality print media.